Skip to main content

 Mark as Leaver Use this to record that the individual has left your business.
 This will terminate their employment record within the platform and trigger any necessary compliance actions related to ending their sponsorship.

 Mark as Settled Use this when a worker has achieved Indefinite Leave to Remain.
 Marking them as settled removes them from your active sponsored worker management and moves them into the Settled category.
+Once marked as settled, their compliance requirements will reduce to the base set, as sponsored-specific items (Passport, Employment Contract, Recruitment Process evidence, Visa, CoS, Payslips) no longer apply.

-Bulk Document Upload
+Smart Document Upload

 3. You do not need to wait for one batch to finish before starting another.
-Multiple bulk uploads can run at the same time.
+Multiple uploads can run at the same time.

 Sponsoring an Individual